Rajpratik71/opscode-summit-2013-wiki/Wednesday-Azure-1300.md

 Can set wait condition when things are finished when things are run in parallel?
 For example, start running cookbooks when node has converged?
 The Spec testing will do that - runs everything in parallel to create nodes, waits for that to finish, then runs the tests.

+LXC has a bunch of restrictions on it through cgroups and apparmor, so you can't run cgroups within lxc.
+Someone created a nice apparmor template to run cgroups within lxc.
+This will be added to the lxc cookbook as an optional parameter.

 ## What will we do now?
 What needs to happen next?

 Get Spec stuff finished